-- Sec.
-27. Compliance with the Information Systems Strategic Plan.
-The amounts authorized in this Act for ICT requirements shall be used in accordance with the agency's Information Systems Strategic Plan, subject to the compliance with the rules and regulations issued by the DICT. - Sec.
-28. Inventory of Supplies, Materials and Equipment Spare Parts.
-The inventory of supplies, materials and equipment spare parts to be procured shall not exceed the agency's two-month requirement.
+Sec.
+25. Compliance with the Information Systems Strategic Plan.
+The amounts authorized in this Act for ICT requirements shall be used in accordance with the agency's Information Systems Strategic Plan, which shall be consistent with the policies and guidelines relative to the Medium-Term Information and Communication Technology Harmonization Initiative.

+Sec.
+26. Inventory of Supplies, Materials, and Equipment Spare Parts.
+The inventory of supplies, materials, and equipment spare parts to be procured shall not exceed the agency's two-month requirement.